 Data show the existence of a strong positive relationship between UK population and prices in the 200 years prior to Malthus' essay (Figure 1 overleaf).
-Ironically, the relationship broke down immediately thereafter.
-Prices stabilised in the 1800s while population surged as the industrial revolution boosted productivity.
+Ironically, relationship broke down the Prices immediately thereafter. stabilised in the 1800s while population surged as the industrial revolution boosted productivity.